osawa-naotaka/unisearch/example/astro/02.preindexed/README.md

-# staticseek Example (Astro)

-A working demo of this implementation is available at [staticseek-astro.pages.dev](https://staticseek-astro.pages.dev/).
+# Prepare index at deployment and read index on-demand (Astro)

+This guide demonstrates how to integrate staticseek into a Astro application.
+You can find the complete implementation in our [GitHub repository](https://github.com/osawa-naotaka/staticseek/tree/main/example/astro/02.preindexed) and see it in action at our [live demo](https://staticseek-astro.pages.dev/).

 ## Getting Started

-To run the development server locally:
+To run the development server locally, execute the following commands:

 ```bash
 npm install
 npm run dev
 ```

-Navigate to [http://localhost:4321](http://localhost:4321) in your browser to view the application.
+Once the server is running, navigate to [http://localhost:4321](http://localhost:4321) in your browser to view the application.

 ## Deployment

 This example is optimized for static file deployment.
-To generate and deploy the static files:
+To generate and deploy the static files, use the following commands:

 ```bash
 npm install